 Interview: David Burstein On Millennial Identity, Future Of Work And Olivia Wilde

-David Burstein is an inspiration to many.
-He is, well…everything he wants to be.
-A writer, activist, speaker, film maker and passionate believer in the Millennial generation.
+David Burstein is a writer, activist, speaker, filmmaker, and a passionate believer in the Millennial generation.

 The masher/slasher/hustler we all want to be.
 A person whose multiple hobbies are also his jobs.

-At just 24 years of age, David has a book, a TEDx talk and crazy amounts of press, and a long bio filled with awards and recognition.
+At just 24 years of age, David has a book deal, a TEDx talk, crazy amounts of press, and a long bio filled with awards and recognition.

 I got David on Skype to find out more about his experiences as a Millennial.